- - -

 Zephyr Skate Team rider.
 Before or after Del Mar Nationals is unknown.
 A bit older than the other guys.
 Vol. 2 # 2 (Fall 1975) issue of SkateBoarder Magazine lists Tom as 2nd place in men's 18 and older in a contest riding for Zephyr.
 Whereabouts unknown.

 Classic banks in Hawaii.
-The closest thing Hawaii had to the school yard banks in Los Angels.
+The closest thing Hawaii had to the school yard banks in Los Angeles.
 Steeper and rougher.
-Made famous in the 70's in various photos in SkateBoarder Magazine.
+Made famous in the 70's in various photos in SkateBoarder Magazine mostly of Tony Alva.
 The Bones Brigade shot some video there for one of the Powell Peralta videos in the 80's.

 Billy Z-Kid.
 Skated with Alva and his crew during T.A.’s hey day.
 Billy’s girlfriend at the time was Tony’s sister.
 Got a Who’s Hot! in SkateBoarder written by Jay’s mom.
 More info coming soon.

 Represented the Pee-Wee Zephyr Skate Team at a 1975 contest as documented in SkateBoarder Magazine.